 Curtin Medical School Rural Academic Lead, Assoc Prof Keith McNaught is happy to run small group, online information sessions for career practitioners in rural schools on the Rural Entry Pathway to Medicine.

-They will explain the components required for an applicant, and also how the Medical School weights the various elements which form a student’s application
+They will explain the components required for an applicant, and also how the Medical School weights the various elements which form a student’s application.

 Aboriginal Student Information